dyemanov/dyemanov.github.io/_posts/2012-03-27-filesystem-cache.md

 ---
 layout: post
-title: Firebird vs Windows: file-system caching issue
+title: "Firebird vs Windows: file-system caching issue"
 ---

 This article is going to shed some light on the facts related to the issue registered as [CORE-3791](http://tracker.firebirdsql.org/browse/CORE-3791) in the project bug tracker.
 Let's start with some links.